persistentsystems/corda-did-method/readme.md

 Consumers of the DID document need to take into account that this value is potentially inaccurate.

 Payload includes:
-- The document consisting of the new encoded public key,type of public key,controller of public key.
+- The document consisting of the new encoded public key, type of public key, controller of public key.
-- The instruction consisting of action to perform (update), encoded signature(s) on this document using all private keys(including the one being added) assosiated with the public keys in the document and type of signature.
+- The instruction consisting of action to perform (update), encoded signature(s) on this document using all private keys(including the one being added) associated with the public keys in the document and type of signature.

 HTTP request: